The Ultimate Yosemite National Park Travel Guide

 Farther south, head up Glacier Point Road—note that it will be closed for repairs in 2022 for the whole year—which deposits you at its namesake vista that is often packed with photographers of all stripes just before sunset.
 For an equally stunning view with less jockeying for space, park at a trailhead a few miles south on the road to make the 2.2-mile round-trip hike to Taft Point.
 Save time to visit the Mariposa Grove near Wawona, where you’ll strain your neck (and sense of awe) while taking in an ancient cluster of giant sequoias, including the 3,000-year-old Grizzly Giant.

+Many of the best hikes in Yosemite National Park are well known.
 There’s a good chance that if you’re reading this, you want to haul yourself up Half Dome along the world-famous three-mile Mist Trail, which earns its name from the spray delivered by the Merced as it barrels down toward the Valley floor via a series of waterfalls.
 Permits are required every day of the week for this hike, except when the metal cables are down (typically mid-October to mid-May).
 No matter when you make an attempt, take this hike very seriously; people have slipped and fallen to their death on the polished granite that makes up the steep and exposed final climb.
 Know and respect your own limits, and avoid the trip during wet weather or when it’s in the forecast.

 Beyond that, the park is studded with superstar hikes, some more popular than others.
 In the Valley’s eastern reaches, an accessible paved trail delivers you to seasonal and surprisingly quiet Mirror Lake, created by a swell in Tenaya Creek.
 Closer to the action, it’s well worth your time to truck two miles up the steep (and sometimes slippery) route to the top of Yosemite Falls, a three-part cascade that boasts the distinction of being North America’s tallest.
 And the criminally underappreciated Valley Loop Trail offers nearly 12 miles of surprising solitude amid the hubbub.